 - Extended user profile with social network integration.
 For example, you can enable cross-platform activities like promotion based on the user’s activity on Facebook.

-As you may noticed, there is no simple answer on how to create an app like Uber.
+As you may notice, there is no simple answer on how to create an app like Uber.
 Moreover, here is the example of several development risks that every mobile app developer should keep in mind.
+All these features also affect the cost of Uber app.

 An example of typical GPS App Development risks: